FrothyMarrow/mfgd/README.md

 Compiling
 ---------

-This project has no dependencies and should compile out-of-the-box.
-If something doesn't work for you please let me know.

-1. Download and install Visual Studio 2010 Express.
-2. Download the MFGD project files and unpack them somewhere to your hard drive.
-3. Double click the MFGD.sln file.
-Visual Studio should appear.
-4. Press F7 to compile the game.
-5. Press F5 to run the game.

-Want to send your game to a sexy friend?
-You'll need to do some extra steps.

-1. Go to the dropdown in Visual Studio that says "Debug" and set it to "Release" instead.
-It should be near the top of the screen.
-2. Press F7 to compile the game in "Release" mode.
-3. Find the file MFGD.exe (it's an "Application" file type) and copy it over to the "content" folder.
-4. Send this content folder to your sexy friend.

-(The steps are the same for non-sexy friends.)

-For Linux the steps are:

-1. Make sure you have GCC installed for your system.
-2. Download the MFGD project files and unpack them somewhere on your hard drive.
+1. Download the MFGD project files and unpack them somewhere on your hard drive.
-3. Open a terminal and navigate to this directory, eg "cd ~/mfgd"
+2. Open a terminal and navigate to this directory, eg "cd ~/mfgd"
-4. Type "make"
+3. Type "make"
-5. Type "./run_mfgd"
+4. Type "./scripts/run_mfgd"

 Tinker
 ------